Most people are familiar with cognac and even some of the numerous cognac cocktails.

 Remember, this is your drink.
 Make it however you like best.

-This drink is just as rich, warm, and decadent as the cafe amore cocktail, and you’ll even use most of the same ingredients – amaretto liqueur, cognac, and black coffee.
+This drink is just as rich, warm, and decadent as the cafe amore cocktail, and you’ll even use most of the same ingredients.

 The main difference comes in the thickened cream on top.
 It’s thicker and sweeter than traditional whipped cream or Cool Whip.